 Check your bilge pumps often to make sure they are operating efficiently.
-There are two bilge pumps; one is at the rear of the boat near the rudder and the other is under the floor by the ski pylon.
+There are two bilge pumps: one is at the rear of the boat near the rudder and the other is under the floor by the forward bulkhead located next to the fuel tank.
 To keep the pumps from getting clogged, remove any debris that you find in the bilge.
 Wash the bilge with a good biodegradable household detergent or a bilge cleaner available at a marine supply store.
 Rinse with water with your bilge pumps running.
 If your pumps seems to lag, remove the top of the pump from the base and check the impeller to make sure there is no debris stuck inside.
 See your dealer if there is still a problem with the pumps.